Image Scaling in Grayscale images

 Adaptive Weighted thresholding in Grayscale images

 In normal thresholding, the parameter provided by the user affects the entire image.
-Hence it might give undesirable results in images which have a wide variability in intensity.
-Adaptive weighted thresholding helps to overcome this issue by using a weight factor W which is compared with the mean of the pixels falling inside the odd sized window with the current pixel as the center.
-The result of such a thresholding with Window size 3, 5 and threshold factor 15, 20 on ROI one and two are shown below respectively.
+Hence it might give undesirable results in images that have wide variability in intensity.
+Adaptive weighted thresholding helps to overcome this issue by using a weight factor W which is compared with the mean of the pixels falling inside the odd-sized window with the current pixel as the center.
+The result of such thresholding with Window size 3, 5 and threshold factor 15, 20 on ROI one and two are shown below respectively.

 One dimensional Smoothing in Grayscale Images

-In one dimensional smoothing, the pixels values are averaged along one dimension of the two-dimensional pixel plane.
+In one-dimensional smoothing, the pixel values are averaged along one dimension of the two-dimensional pixel plane.
 The result of one-dimensional smoothing in X and Y direction separately is shown below with windows size 3, 5 on ROI one and two respectively.
 The window size should be selected reasonably so that blurring is kept to the minimal level possible.

 Two-dimensional Smoothing in Grayscale images

-In two dimensional smoothing, the mean of the whole window in the two-dimensional plane is used as the pixel value.
-The result of two-dimensional smoothing with window size 3 and 5 on ROI one and two is shown below.
+In two-dimensional smoothing, the mean of the whole window in the two-dimensional plane is used as the pixel value.
+The result of two-dimensional smoothing with window sizes 3 and 5 on ROIs one and two is shown below.

 Some of the functions I used to do the above operations in C++ are in Git here.
 Note that the custom class Image and ROI are not included here.
 However, this code is enough for explaining the main logic.